How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Brushing

-6. Creating the rubber-to-substrate bond
+8. Creating the rubber to substrate bond

-Now you’re ready to create the bond.
-After applying and drying the adhesive, you’ll introduce the rubber and cure it.
-Avoid long prebake times to prevent the adhesive from curing too soon.
-Prebake time depends on the specific adhesive.
 For instance, DuPont’s Thixon 560 is resistant to longer prebake times while still enabling a reliable rubber-to-substrate bond.
 Checking the quality of the bond after molding helps you validate whether the bond meets required standards.

 Blog Archives